fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2025/classwork/classwork29.md

 ## Assignment

 * Log in to the server.
-* From your home directory, navigate to `csci112_fall2024/classwork/week16/mon/`, creating directories `week16` and `mon` if necessary.
+* From your home directory, navigate to `csci112_spring2025/classwork/week16/wed/`, creating directories `week16` and `wed` if necessary.
-* Copy the file `binary.c` from the `/public/classwork/week16/mon/` directory into your directory.
+* Copy the file `binary.c` from the `/public/classwork/week16/wed/` directory into your directory.

 Implement the function `print_binary` so that it prints all 32 bits of the number passed in.
 For example, the decimal number 50 should print